-The function of the Human Resources Committee is: (1) to review and approve the compensation programs of the Company that benefit executive officers and management directors, including employment and severance agreements, incentive programs, benefits and retirement programs; (2) to review, and advise the Board of Directors on the Chief Executive Officer's objectives and performance and the Company's management succession plans; and (3) to review with independent consultants from time to time the competitiveness and appropriate level of the Company's compensation and benefit practices.
+The function of the Human Resources Committee is: (1) to review and approve the compensation programs of the Company that benefit executive officers and management directors, including employment and severance agreements, incentive programs, benefits and retirement programs; (2) to review, and advise the Board on the Chief Executive Officer's objectives and performance and the Company's management succession plans; and (3) to review with independent consultants from time to time the competitiveness and appropriate level of the Company's compensation and benefit practices.

 - 1. Review and approve as required compensation policies and programs of the Company and make recommendations to the Board as required. - 2.
 Annually recommend to the Board salary increases, benefits, bonuses, and stock incentives for management directors. - 3.
 Annually approve salary increases, bonuses and benefits for executive officers under the compensation programs of the Company. - 4.
 Annually review the performance of the Chief Executive Officer. - 5.
 Approve stock option grants and other incentives for executive officers under the Company's various incentive plans and review and approve other matters as required by the plans. - 6.
-Elect corporate officers (other than the Chairperson of the Board, the Chief Executive Officer, the President, the Chief Operating Officer, and the Chief Financial Officer) and nominate, for election by the Board, the Chairperson of the Board, the Chief Executive Officer, the President, the Chief Operating Officer, if any, and the Chief Financial Officer and members of Board-appointed committees, including proposed chairmen, and approve plan trustees. - 7.
-Periodically review fees and benefits of non-management directors and make recommendations as required to the Board, such review to take place at least every three years.
+Elect corporate officers (other than the Chairperson, the Chief Executive Officer, the President, the Chief Operating Officer, and the Chief Financial Officer) and nominate, for election by the Board, the Chairperson, the Chief Executive Officer, the President, the Chief Operating Officer, if any, and the Chief Financial Officer and members of Board-appointed committees, including proposed chairpersons, and approve plan trustees. - 7.
+Periodically review fees and benefits of non-management directors and make recommendations as required to the Board, such review to take place at least every three years. - 8.
+Administer the NYSE Executive Compensation Recoupment Policy dated as of August 10, 2023, as such policy may be amended, supplemented or modified from time to time.